Europe for Visitors logo

 Visiting La Villa Turque

-For more information, see the regional tourist office's Villa Turque page and read the Villa Turque section of Dale Bechtel's SwissInfo article, "Reconstructing Le Corbusier's Swiss Legacy."
+For more information about the architect and the building, read the Villa Turque section of Dale Bechtel's SwissInfo article from 2002, "Reconstructing Le Corbusier's Swiss Legacy."

 Related articles: